 Nothing.
 I remember nothing else about that call.
 It turned out to be non-emergent and a routine transport.
 See, seizure disorders were super common in the inner city, for a wide variety of reasons.
 So while “Dawn of the Dead” had been playing through my head, my partner did not see it as anything more than a garden variety of medical call.
 There was nothing unique or dramatic about my first call in Newark.

 My second memory from that night was going to my first cardiac arrest in the city.
 Even with my limited experience, I’d done enough CPR calls to get through the basics at least.
 My first call working with a paramedic crew as well.
-Old furniture pushed aside, in the first floor of a dilapidated house.
+Old furniture pushed aside, on the first floor of a dilapidated house.
 Someone moved a lamp to the floor and I recall the harsh light of the bare light bulb and the way it lit the scene up from the low angle.
 Controlled chaos, no assist devices or hands-free here, push hard, push fast and get out of the way when they tell you to.
 I didn’t know where half the equipment was, or what they were expecting, I was rattled but kept at it.
 We must have gotten pulses back because I know when we put him in the ambulance compressions weren’t going but the paramedics were moving fast - adjusting wires, hanging bags, barking orders.
 I stood there, feeling as useless as I must have looked because finally one of the medics looks at me with exasperation and says, “Can you at least find the hospital?”

 I couldn’t, not really, just had a general idea of the direction but I nodded mutely.
 No GPS or smartphone people, and looking at a map wasn’t an option at the moment, but I still nodded.
 They told me to go drive.

 Drive an ambulance I’d never been in before tonight, lights and sirens, in the dark, on my first shift, with a critical patient, to a hospital I’d never been to.
 There’s an excerpt from a quote by Carrie Fisher that goes, “Stay afraid, but do it anyway.”
 I was definitely afraid, but I put it in drive and went.
 The medic at the head of the stretcher kept an eye upfront and shouted directions as we went.
 My heart pounded at every intersection, I was so afraid to make a wrong turn.
 I may have sobbed quietly when I finally saw that beautiful blue “H” sign and the lights of the ER entrance.
 My performance on that call was terrible and I took a beating but it gave me another glimpse of what I wanted to be.
-High performing, confident, part of a team unafraid to take on the worst calls.
+High-performing, confident, part of a team unafraid to take on the worst calls.
 Someday.

 My final memory of that first shift means the most to me for many reasons.
 It’s well past midnight and we get sent for a stabbing, somewhere deep in a railroad yard.
 This is a large facility and parts of it are difficult to access.
 We make our way along the tracks, easing through the aisles of unused rail cars.
 The dark silhouettes of trains loom over us as we creep past, the empty windows glaring balefully down at us.
-It’s hard to navigate, the paramedic unit assigned with us is coming in from another direction.
+It’s hard to navigate, the paramedic unit assigned to us is coming in from another direction.
 We find her first.

 She’s laying in the middle of some exposed tracks.
 Oddly, I can remember seeing her knees first, her exposed legs moving listlessly as our headlights fell on her.
 A police officer is there, waving us in.
 A prostitute he says, cut up by whoever brought her out there.
 I jump out of the vehicle, adrenaline surging, and head right toward her.
 My partner calls out to me, asking where my gloves are.
 I’d forgotten them in my haste but was already a dozen strides from the vehicle and halfway to where she lay writhing on the ground.
 “I’ll be OK,” I say.
 Can’t he see she’s hurt?
 He can, but he insists - ordering me back to the truck to put on gloves and get the right equipment.
 As I came back out he looked at me, smiled, and said, “I just saved your life.”
 Then he headed for the woman bleeding to death on the tracks.